Cottage cheese provides high-quality vegetarian protein, calcium and vitamin B-12, and you can consume it on its own or in a variety of recipes.

-However, you might need substitutions for cottage cheese if you get tired of eating it, do not like its taste or are unable to consume dairy products.
+However, you might need substitutions for cottage cheese if you get tired of eating it, don't like its taste or texture or are unable to consume dairy products.
 Plenty of healthy substitutions are available.
+Try one of these:

-Part-Skim Ricotta Cheese
+1. Part-Skim Ricotta Cheese

-Reduced-Fat Hard Cheese
+3. Reduced-Fat Cheese

-Select low-fat or fat-free instead of full-fat cheeses to limit your consumption of unhealthy saturated fats.
-Have a sandwich with fat-free cheddar cheese and apple slices, or have grapes with a low-fat cheese stick instead of cottage cheese for a snack.
+Select low-fat or fat-free instead of full-fat cheeses to limit your consumption of saturated fats.
+Have a sandwich with fat-free cheddar cheese and apple slices or have grapes with a low-fat cheese stick instead of cottage cheese for a snack.

-Lean Meats, Poultry and Fish
+5. Lean Meats, Poultry and Fish

 Ready-to-eat lean meat, poultry or fish can be a convenient, high-protein snack alternative to cottage cheese.
-Slice grilled chicken breast to take with you to work for an afternoon snack, or store low-sodium turkey breast, lean ham or chicken breast slices in the refrigerator as an alternative to cottage cheese.
+Slice grilled chicken breast to take with you to work for an afternoon snack or store low-sodium turkey breast or lean ham in the refrigerator as an alternative to cottage cheese.

 Canned tuna is another convenient option.
 For lunch, instead of cottage cheese with your green salad, try tuna salad made with fat-free yogurt.